bparanj/crystal/electronics/experiments/queue/passive-active.md

    - Both types are combined in most real-world systems.
 For example:
      - A passive filter (e.g., RC low-pass) may be followed by an active amplifier in an audio system.

+Passive Circuits:

-- Passive Circuits: Process signals without adding energy, typically for filtering, impedance matching, or signal attenuation.
+Process signals without adding energy, typically for filtering, impedance matching, or signal attenuation.

+Active Circuits:

-- Active Circuits: Modify signals by adding energy, enabling amplification, switching, and generation.
+Modify signals by adding energy, enabling amplification, switching, and generation.

+Difference:

-- Key Difference: Passive circuits cannot amplify signals, while active circuits can.
+Passive circuits cannot amplify signals, while active circuits can.

+Similarity:

-- Similarity: Both are essential for signal processing and are often combined in practical systems.
+Both are essential for signal processing and are often combined in practical systems.